stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 result is also non-empty.
 To tackle this correctly with `List` and `List1`, a total of four concatenation functions would have to be written.
-So, while it is often possible to define distinct data types instead of a indexed families, the latter allow us to perform type-level computations to be more precise about the pre- and postconditions of the functions we write, at the cost of more-complex type signatures.
+So, while it is often possible to define distinct data types instead of indexed families, the latter allow us to perform type-level computations to be more precise about the pre- and postconditions of the functions we write, at the cost of more-complex type signatures.